Center for Teaching

 Fall and Spring Luncheons

 The Center for Teaching committee sponsors a luncheon or dinner every fall and spring.
-Each event is centered on a presentation of a teaching and learning related issue.
+Each event is centered on a presentation which addresses a timely and important teaching and learning related issue.

 To Be Determined